felixwellen/synthetic-geometry/SyntheticGeometry/SQC/Consequences.lagda.md

   sqc-path = fst (CommAlgebraPath k A (pointwiseAlgebra (Spec A) kₐ)) sqc-alg-equiv

 ```

-Here are some properties of k that follow from its synthetic quasicoherence
-together with its locality, as in Subsection 18.4.

 ```agda
 module _ (k-local : isLocal k) (k-sqc : sqc-over-itself) where